Middle Eastern Lentil Soup | Vegan And Gluten Free

 lentil soup with salad in the background

-During one of our eat out at the local Middle Eastern restaurant, the owner of the restaurant sent us home with a huge container of lentil soup.
+During one of our eatouts at the local Middle Eastern restaurant, the owner of the restaurant sent us home with a huge container of lentil soup.
 We were the last people in the restaurant and the owner mentioned that she had the soup left over.
 Since we are vegetarians and their lentil soup was a very popular vegetarian option, she sent us home with some.

 The next night this soup was what we had for dinner and we loved the intensity of the flavor in the soup.
 So immediately I started figuring out the spices in the soup and I tried to mimic that recipe.

-To my surprise the soup turned out exactly similar to the one we had in the restaurant.
-So, I made it again for my kid’s birthday party.
+To my surprise, the soup turned out exactly similar to the one we had in the restaurant.
+So, I made it again for my kid's birthday party.
 That time I made the soup for around 40 people and it was spot on.
 My guests loved it and I really enjoyed seeing them making a visit back to the soup table.

 Middle eastern vegan soup with a salad in the background